WHAT WE TREAT

 Prevention Strategies

-To prevent cervicogenic headaches, consider these strategies:
+To prevent cervicogenic Occipital headaches, consider these strategies:

 • Regular Breaks: Taking regular breaks during work or activities that involve neck strain can reduce the risk of overuse.